diego1389/dev_docs/Testing with xUnit/Cheatsheet.md

             Assert.NotSame(enemy1, enemy2);
         }
         ```
-    * Asserting that code throws exceptions
+    * Asserting that code throws exceptions.
+There is also a ThrowsAsync version for asynchoronous methods.
         ```cs
         [Fact]
         public void NotAllowNullName()